 About the Director

-|Director Alexandra Gandara has been involved with the National League of Junior Cotillions Travis County for over 12 years.
+|Director Alexandra Starnes has been involved with the National League of Junior Cotillions Travis County for over 13 years.
 She started the Junior Cotillion program as a shy, skeptical 6th grader but soon blossomed into a confident young adult.
-After attending all three years of Junior Cotillion, Ms. Gandara was invited to be a student assistant and worked with NLJC throughout her high school years.
-Upon high school graduation, Ms. Gandara tried out for the world-famous Dallas Cowboys Cheerleaders and was selected to the elite team.
+After attending all three years of Junior Cotillion, Mrs. Starnes was invited to be a student assistant and worked with NLJC throughout her high school years.
+Upon high school graduation, Mrs. Starnes tried out for the world-famous Dallas Cowboys Cheerleaders and was selected to the elite team.
 During her time in Dallas she accepted the position to be the NLJC Assistant Director of Travis County.
 She received her dance education degree and teacher certification from Texas State University, and she specializes in drill team directing.
-"I'm honored to be the new director for Travis County and looks forward to continuing working with all of her wonderful students and parents," she said.
+"I'm honored to be the director for Travis County and I look forward to continuing working with all of my wonderful students and parents," she said.
 She believes the National League of Junior Cotillions program has the ability to guide students into becoming well-mannered, savvy young adults who will positively impact their communities for years to come.|